 Stunning diamonds and exquisite designs by Van Cleef & Arpels among top lots

-Bonhams Fine Jewelry sale on 6th December offers an exquisite selection of striking designs by leading jewelers including rare pieces with unusual settings, high-quality diamonds, Burmese rubies, emeralds and pearls at New Bond Street, London.
+Bonhams Fine Jewellery sale on 6th December offers an exquisite selection of striking designs by leading jewellers including rare pieces with unusual settings, high-quality diamonds, Burmese rubies, emeralds and pearls at New Bond Street, London.

-Van Cleef & Arpels has long been known as one of the most innovative and well established jewelers in the world.
-Members of the Royal family such as the Prince of Wales and A-list celebrities including Elizabeth Taylor and Grace Kelly bought some of their finest pieces from the renowned jeweler.
+Van Cleef & Arpels has long been known as one of the most innovative and well established jewellers in the world.
+Members of the Royal family such as the Prince of Wales and A-list celebrities including Elizabeth Taylor and Grace Kelly bought some of their finest pieces from the renowned jeweller.

 Other top Art Deco pieces by Van Cleef & Arpels are a ruby and diamond bracelet from 1923, estimated at £40,000 - 60,000 and a ruby and diamond ring from circa 1940.
 Both pieces feature the highest quality Burmese rubies.